christiandunkel/raytracer/documentation/documentation.md

 - `name` is a string, defining the name of the shape.
 - `vertex` defines a vertex (corner point) of the triangle.
 It consists of 3 numbers that are separated by spaces for the x-, y- and z-axis. *Each triangle consists of three such points, resulting in the final definition having 3 points * 3 axes = 9 numbers.*
-- `material` is a string that defines the name of the material, which is assigned to the triangle.
+- `material` is a string that defines the name of the material assigned to the triangle.

 *Example definitions:*